devaicee/devaicee/README.md

 **Who Am I?**
 </div>

-I'm **Aicee**, a student at *Cebu Technological University* pursuing a *Bachelor of Science in Information Technology.* My journey into tech is fueled by curiosity and creativity — I enjoy designing websites and apps, exploring how aesthetics and functionality come together.
-I also offer academic assistance services, and admittedly… I like getting distracted from time to time (it's part of my creative process).
+I'm Aicee, a student at Cebu Technological University pursuing a Bachelor of Science in Information Technology.
+My journey into tech is driven by curiosity and creativity — I enjoy building websites and applications while exploring how aesthetics, logic, and functionality come together.

-Currently, I'm focused on sharpening my skills in **Full Stack Web Development** for my ongoing project — a **credit-based digital product trading marketplace**.
-While I explore the full development stack, my strongest passion lies in *Front-End*, where I can merge logic, design, and user experience.
+I’ve worked on projects such as a credit-based digital product trading marketplace, where I handled tasks across the full development stack — from planning and database design to backend logic and user-facing interfaces.
+I identify as a Full Stack Developer, capable of handling both front-end and back-end development, with a focus on building complete, functional, and user-centered systems.
  ㅤ
 </br>